jameshegarty/darkroom/README.md

 Before we can perform any image processing, we need to load an input image.
 DarkroomSimple provides a function that will load simple image formats (bmp, ppm):

-    inputImage = darkroomSimple.load("test.bmp")
+    inputImage = darkroomSimple.load("examples/color.bmp")

 You can also create 'image functions' that perform calculations to compute an image.
 Describing an image processing pipeline will consist of writing a number of these 'image functions'.

-Let's start by writing an image function that increases the brightness of the input by 10%:
+Let's start by writing an image function that decreases the brightness of the input by 10%:

-    im increaseBrightness(x,y)
+    im decreaseBrightness(x,y)
-      inputImage(x,y) * 1.10
+      [uint8[3]](inputImage(x,y) * 0.9)
     end

 The keyword `im` indicates that we are creating an image function.
 It is similar to Lua's function definition syntax, but unlike Lua the last expression is the return value. `return` doesn't need to be specified.
+The `[uint8[3]]` casts the output to a format that our image saving library supports (24 bit color).

-The Lua variable `increaseBrightness` now contains a description of an image processing pipeline.
+The Lua variable `decreaseBrightness` now contains a description of an image processing pipeline.
 We now need to compile and run this pipeline:

-    increaseBrightness:save("output.bmp")
+    decreaseBrightness:save("output.bmp")

 DarkroomSimple provides the `:save` function, that will compile and run the image function using default settings and save it to a file.
 Commands for compiling the pipeline with custom settings or generating an ASIC will be discussed later.